hack4change/hambasafe-client/README.md

 * [UploadCare](https://www.uploadcare.com)
   + Great widget and cdn for handling uploads and distribution of profile pictures.
 * [What3Words](https://www.what3words.com)
-  + A wonderbar idea to break down the world into ~57 trillion 3x3 meter blocks.
+  + A wonderbar idea to break the world into ~57 trillion 3x3 meter blocks, and assign a 3 word reference to it.
 This grants us the ability to reduce server google maps calls for a place data(reverse geocoding) and an easy referencing of events in a location.
   - Really hoping to incorporate this more, unfortunately there's not much of a use case as it stands for forward geocoding.